Overview

 Configuration

-default configuration file (afmslicer/default.yaml) is updated to include your
+ensure that the default configuration file (afmslicer/default.yaml) is updated to include your options and that

 IDE Configuration